Emma Hack

-Emma Hack (born 1972) is an Australian visual artist known for her photographs of painted naked human bodies that visually merge with a patterned background wall, producing a chameleon-like camouflage effect.
+Emma Hack (born 1972) is an Australian visual artist known for her photographs of painted bare human bodies that visually merge with a patterned background wall, producing a chameleon-like camouflage effect.

 Her technique was developed in the early 2000s and inspired from wallpaper designs by Florence Broadhurst.

 The technique got wide exposure in the music video to Gotye's hit "Somebody That I Used to Know".